We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 • Consultants evaluate whether contaminants pose a risk of significant harm to human health, water quality, ecosystems, and the wider environment.

-• The detailed quantitative risk assessment includes the use of models such as the Contaminated Land Exposure Assessment model to determine unacceptable risks.
+• The detailed quantitative risk assessment includes the use of models such as an initial Conceptual Site Model and the Contaminated Land Exposure Assessment model to determine unacceptable risks on contaminated land.

 3. Remediation strategy

-• Developing plans to clean up contaminated land and ensure that it will achieve regulatory approvals.
+• Developing plans to clean up contaminated land, ensuring that it is left in such a condition to achieve regulatory approvals.
+This may include a waste management strategy.

-• Remediation techniques may include soil washing, bioremediation, or excavation and disposal.
+• Remediation techniques may include soil washing, bioremediation, or excavation and disposal to ensure that the possibility of such harm from identified pollutants is eradicated.

 4. Regulatory compliance and planning support